Tooth decay happens when bacteria in the mouth produce acid that wears away the protective enamel of the teeth.

 Family dentistry focuses on preventive care, aiming to instill lifelong habits that minimize the risk of tooth decay.

-Ignoring tooth decay can lead to a host of dental and health problems.
+Ignoring tooth decay can cause serious dental and overall health problems over time.

 👨⚕️ Conclusion